 Food is festive.
 Food is comfort.
 Food is joyful.

-And that’s why I don’t believe in using meat in my food.
-There is nothing for me in a plate on which dead flesh is served.
-It just saddens me.
+That’s also why I don’t believe in using meat in my food.
+There is nothing celebratory for me in a plate on which dead flesh is served.
+It saddens me that it took me so long to come to this realization.
 But while vegetarianism is my personal philosophy, this article is about more than just that.
 Guilt-free food is also about the freshest of ingredients from ethical sources.
 Nothing is more terrible than realizing that your scrumptious Tiramisu is dusted with coffee harvested by enslaved children working 18 hours a day on a wretched plantation somewhere in Coté D’Ivoire.
 Buy Fair Trade and/or local.
 Always.

 Secondly, it is an honor to serve food to someone.
-It means that your guest has chosen to trust you with their palate, health, and wellbeing that evening.
-It’s a huge responsibility and as a chef, you must do everything in your power to give them an all-encompassing experience of a lifetime in every single morsel.
+It means that your guest has chosen to trust you with their palate, health, and wellbeing for that meal.
+It’s a huge responsibility and as a chef, you must do everything in your power to give them the experience of a lifetime in every single morsel.